 - Increased value in the health care system

 There is now more flexibility in meeting this MOC standard, as you can choose the activity most relevant to your own practice and practice setting.
-It is required that you participate in one of the available Improvement in Medical Practice activities yearly in MOC Years 1-5.
+It is required that you participate in one of the available Practice Improvement activities yearly in MOC Years 1-5.

-ABOG Improvement in Medical Practice Modules can be accessed through your ABOG portal.
+ABOG Practice Improvement Modules can be accessed through your ABOG portal.
 You may choose a topic that is appropriate to your practice from the list of available modules.

 There are two phases to each module:

 - Phase 1 of the module typically involves review of up to 10 of your patient records and answering pertinent questions.
 Some topics involve policy review instead of patient records.

 - Phase 2 of the module process occurs one month later.
 You'll receive an email from ABOG and must complete follow-up questions to complete the module.